search icon

 • Ordinarily, business decisions for LLCs are made by the owners (called “members”) or a manager elected by the members.
 The members can choose to have a Board of Directors if that option is present in their operating agreement.

 • At least one LLC organizer must sign the Articles of Organization or Certificate of Formation.
 In some states, the organizer must be over 18.
-If the LLC is member-managed, you’ll want all the members to sign to show their involvement in the business.
+If the LLC is member-managed, it’s wise (and sometimes required) for all the members to sign to show their involvement in the business.

 Start Your LLC Today